sykesey/postgres-debezium-timescale/README.md

 ## Postgres + Debezium & Timescale

-This is intended as a lightweight Docker image using Postgres 14, Debezium pre-requisites and Timescaledb.
+This is intended as a lightweight Docker image using Postgres 14, Debezium pre-requisites and TimescaleDB.

 This also includes PostGIS support.